English - Intensive Thesis Writers' Workshop C2

 |Total workload||Contact hours||Credits (ECTS)|

 This course is aimed at students currently writing theses or dissertations.
 It combines group seminars with individual consultations.
-The group sessions go beyond mere questions of “correct” grammar and word choice and emphasize instead stylistic guidelines for forceful and clear English writing at a high academic level.
+All sessions go beyond mere questions of “correct” grammar and word choice and emphasize instead stylistic guidelines for compelling and clear English writing at a high academic level.
 Discussions have a slight emphasis on strategies for German speakers but are appropriate to students from any language background.
 The individual sessions are tailored to the needs of each student.
-The course grants 3 ECTS points on a pass/fail basis.

 After completion of this module, students will be able to express themselves with greater clarity and precision in written English.
 They will become more familiar with strategies for effective academic writing in English specifically, while gaining a sense for potential contrasts with their own native languages.
 Students will develop techniques to implement compelling sentence constructions, create cohesion within and between sentences, and render paragraphs coherent through specific semantic and syntactic choices.